dangoslen/dangoslen-me-site/content/blog/lets-talk-about-trust.md

 title: Let's Talk About Trust
 description: Trust is really important, but often illusive.
 How do we build it on our teams to help oursleves build great software?
 keywords:
-  - building trust on teams
+  - building trust within teams
-  - how to build trust
-  - how to trust my team
+  - how to build trust on a team
-  - trusting my team
+  - trusting your teammates
 tags:
   - team-driven development
   - leadership